UN watchdog finds uranium traces at suspected Syrian former nuclear site

 VIENNA (AP) — The United Nations’ nuclear watchdog said Tuesday that its inspectors found traces of uranium at a site in Syria believed to be part of a clandestine nuclear program by the former government.

-Syria under former President Bashar Assad is believed to have operated an extensive undeclared nuclear program, which included an undeclared nuclear reactor built by North Korea in eastern Deir el-Zour province.
+Syria under former President Bashar Assad was believed to have operated an extensive undeclared nuclear program, which included an undeclared nuclear reactor built by North Korea in eastern Deir el-Zour province.

 The International Atomic Energy Agency's director-general, Rafael Mariano Grossi, previously told The Associated Press that some of Syria's activities "were, in the judgment of the agency, probably related to nuclear weapons."